Manifesto-Digital/contentful-gatsby-netlify/documentation/03-code-overview.md

 ## Migrations

-Contenful model changes support migrations which are simples changes as code.
+Contenful model changes support migrations which are structural schema changes as code.
 These can be simple creations or modifications with transformation of data.

 To create a migration that is automatically run during CI/CD: